-NCERT Book Solutions Class 7 Social and Political Life – II Chapter 2
+NCERT Book Solutions Class 7 Civics Chapter 2 – Free PDF Download

 Students can download the NCERT Solutions for Class 7 Civics PDF below.

-NCERT Solutions for Class 7 Civics Chapter 2 – Role of Government in Health
+Access Answers to NCERT Solutions for Class 7 Civics Chapter 2 – Role of the Government in Health

 1. In this chapter, you have read that health is a wider concept than illness.
 Observe this quote from the Constitution and explain the terms ‘living standard’ and ‘public health’ in your own words.
 An important aspect of the Constitution says it is the “duty of the state to raise the level of nutrition and the standard of living and to improve public health”.